informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

 cater for cases where we encounter full channels and provide for conventional or application-specific ways of dealing with those full channels (e.g. back-off, or back-pressure).

-`Subscription`s are created by a client - described in the following sub-section.

 ### Client Model